- Study Mode: Full time

 Why study this subject?

 If you live and breathe art, this course may be for you.
-Turn your passion into a future career, inspire others with your ideas and creations and help mould the future art as a practice.
-Get hands-on with a range of mediums and discover where your skills lie.
+You’ll learn how to turn your passion into a future career.
+Discover how to inspire others with your ideas and creations and help mould the future of art.
+Get hands-on with a range of mediums and discover where your skills and interests lie.

 Why study at Buckinghamshire New University?